 Monday, April 18, 2016

-Hello everyone!
-The weather could not have been nicer today for a visit from my friend Terri.
-It was beautifully sunny and just warm enough to open the windows
+Happy spring everyone!
+The weather today was perfect for a visit from my friend, Terri.
+It was beautifully sunny and warm enough to open windows,

 Tuesday, February 16, 2016